JupyterPhysSciLab/JupyterPiDAQ/docs/User_Guide.md

    on a Raspberry Pi you may not be able to sustain more than 5 Hz).
 6. When everything is set the way you wish, click on the "Set Parameters" button.
 The collection parameters will be displayed and a button to start the data collection will appear.
+You may have to scroll back up to the display as Jupyter sometimes jumps too far down when a cell is updated.
 7. The "start" button will convert to a "stop" button once data collection is started.
 The data graph(s) will update at roughly 1 Hz, so you can monitor the progress of the data collection.